 - (At-a)(a-a) – 50% (At-a) Black and Tan carrying recessive solid black 50% (a-a) – Homozygous recessive solid black

-Now looking to this table with possible colour combinations and offsprings, it’s obvious a total black caused by “a” gene on the Agouti series can only pass “a” (recessive black) allele to the offsprings, as it has only this alleles on this DNA locus.
-Every other Agouti allele combined with “a” allele it’s dominant over it and we will have a dog coloured according with the “not a” allele.
+Now looking to this table with possible colour combinations and offsprings, it’s obvious a total black caused by “a” gene on the Agouti series can only pass “a” (recessive black) allele to the offsprings, as it has only this alleles on his DNA locus A. Every other Agouti allele combined with “a” allele it’s dominant over it and we will have a dog coloured according with the “not a” allele.
 Recessive dominant dogs only has two “a” alleles in the A locus.
-So, how it’s possible, not total black out can come out from two solid black parents?
+So, how it’s possible, not total black dogs can come out from two solid black parents?

-If one or both parents are not a recessive solid black (a-a) but carries the dominant black gene, they will look total black the same, but the colour is determined by other genes in another locus, the K locus and not by the A series.
+If one or both parents are not a recessive solid black (recessive solid black genotype is a-a) but carries the dominant black gene, they will look total black the same, but the colour is determined by other genes in another locus, the K locus and not by the A series.
 So what they will pass to their offspring?

 The recessive solid black “a” allele it’s not so easy to find in other breed rather tan German Shepherds, sometimes it occurs for example in Shetland Sheepdog or Belgian Shepherd dog, but usually we find it only in German Shepherd Dog.
 In almost any other breed total black is caused from the K allele in the K series, another Genetic series we will soon explain.